aurorafeint/sinatra-proxy/README.md

     https://gist.github.com/1716458

+setup on remote server

+    cap deploy:setup

-you should create shared/config/railsbp.yml and shared/config/rails_best_practices.yml according to the examples.
+you should create shared/config/railsbp.yml and shared/config/rails_best_practices.yml on remote server according to the examples.

+finally

+    cap deploy